The Royal Society of Chemistry recognises that access to grants and financial assistance is vital for small companies.

 These other organisations provide funding and support for small companies

 Innovate UK is the innovation agency for the UK.
 It provides small and large grants to support small companies and bring emerging technologies closer to commercialisation.
+Have a look here for chemistry-related funding.

 Read their blog post on 5 tips to secure funding for start-ups and small businesses.